-The parent services office is located in Merrill House and is a department within the division of student services.
-The director of parent services offers counsel and support for families of new and returning students.
+The office of family services is located in the Merrill Student Life Center and is a department within the division of student services.
+The director of family services offers counsel and support for families of new and returning students.
 Additionally, the director is available to help families discover and contact campus resources.
-Information regarding parent services programs can be found on the parent services web page under student life.
+Information regarding our programs can be found on the family services Web page under student life.